yumisims/HiC-pipeline/README.md

 # HiC-pipeline user guide

-The pipeline takes a list of HiC cram/bam and a reference fasta file as input and produce pretext file and mcool file to upload to higlass server.
+The pipeline takes a list of HiC cram/bam and a reference fasta file (the fasta file should be named something.fa) as input and produce pretext file and mcool file to upload to higlass server.

 ## software and dependencies